MicrosoftDocs/fabric-docs/docs/admin/git-integration-admin-settings.md

 ## Users can sync workspace items with GitHub repositories (Preview)

 Users can synchronize a workspace with their GitHub repository, edit their workspace, and update their GitHub repos using the Git integration tool.
 You can enable Git integration for the entire organization, or for a specific group.
-This switch is off by default.
-Turn it on to allow users to sync workspace items with their Git repositories.
+This switch is **disabled** by default.
+Enable it to allow users to sync workspace items with their Git repositories.

 :::image type="content" source="./media/git-integration-admin-settings/enable-github-integration-switch.png" alt-text="Screenshot of the GitHub integration switch.":::